OUR MAUI TOUR GUIDES

 If you’ve ever been on the road to Hana, you’ll know it is one of the most beautiful yet harrowing drives in all of Hawaiʻi.
 Our guides / drivers make the trip safe for everyone on the road, not only our guests.
 Our new guides are trained (by our other tour guides) for over 6 weeks prior to leading their first tour.
 They have knowledge that you won’t find in any Hawaii or Maui travel guide.

-At first thought the job of a Hana tour guide looks like it would be a grueling one.
-The guides day starts at 5am at the tour van base yard.
-They load up the vans with iced coolers full of soda and water, do a checklist lookover of their vehicle and review the manifest of people they will be picking up that day.
-This is the beginning of a 14 hour day for them.
+The guides’ day starts at 5am at the tour van base yard.
+They load up the vans with bottled water and ice, do a checklist look-over of their vehicle and review the manifest of people they will be picking up that day.
+This is the beginning of a 14-hour day for them.

-The tour has hotel pickup and drop off and the first pick up time for the west side of the island, which is about 30 to 40 minutes from the base yard, starts at 6:45 am.
-Since these vans only carry 12 passengers and most people come out on tour as couples, they are usually making about 5 to 6 pick ups before heading to breakfast.
-Arriving at about 7:30am for breakfast this tour begins the day at Maui Lani Country Club for a Hawaiian continental breakfast.
-It is a beautiful central Maui golf course with a great view of the West Maui mountains.
+The tour has hotel pickup and drop off and the first pickup time for the west side of the island, which is about 30 to 40 minutes from the base yard, starts at 6:45 am.
+Since these vans only carry 12 passengers and most people come out on tour as couples, they are usually making about 5 to 6 pickups before heading to breakfast.
+Arriving at about 7:30 am for breakfast, this tour begins the day at Cafe O Lei at the Mill House for a tropical continental breakfast.
 As the guests enjoy breakfast and get acquainted with fellow passengers the guides check in with each other.

-These guides are often locals who are retired and actually do this for fun.
-Some are haole (caucasians) who have lived on Maui most of their lives.
+These guides are often locals who were born and raised in the islands, or have lived on Maui for most of their life.
 They have all told us that in one way or another that the road to Hana gets in your blood.
-Many even go out to Hana even on their days off!
 Some have family in Hana, some grew up in Hana and all are not only proud but honored to share their Aloha and knowledge of the island and Hana with visitors from around the world.
-Often we hear them referring to their guests as “my people”.
+Often we hear them referring to their guests as “my people.”
 They feel that showing people the Hawaiʻian way of thinking and living is something that can make a real difference in the world.
 To be honest, most of them would make great stand up comedians too!
-Laughter is definitely a big part of the Hawaiʻian culture.
+Laughter is definitely a big part of our tours!

 Our drivers know how to time themselves differently so that the stops aren’t crowded with our vans at a time.
 Somehow they decide (maybe at breakfast?) who will lead the pack and who will be the caboose.
-Each stop can be anywhere from 15 minutes at an overlook to a full hour for swimming and some hiking at the Pools of Oheo or in the summit area of Haleakala National Park.
+Each stop can be anywhere from 15 minutes at an overlook to a full hour for swimming.

 Our aloha goes out to these men and women of Maui who not only inform and guide, but keep people safe.
 If you really want to get a feel for life in Maui take a tour.
 It may be one of the best things you’ve ever done in Maui, or anywhere for that matter!